 If your scalp is having challenges such as dryness, flaking, or itching, you may be suffering from an underlying condition.
 While a scalp massage brush or cleaning the scalp can help improve your conditions, there are also a number of other methods that you can try out as well.

 So, are you thinking that it’s time to step up your hair care routine?
-We'll teach you how to have a healthy scalp and healthier hair in just a few simple steps!
+We'll teach you how to improve your scalp health for healthy hair growth in just a few simple steps!
 But first, let’s brush up on some biology.